-During the reporting period 2010-2011, the overall HIV/AIDS-related policy and programmatic frameworks in the Netherlands have remained largely unaltered, notwithstanding a number of important developments.
-Most important, in December 2011 we have published our first national policy plan STI/HIV 2012-2016 "To renew and reinforce" in which the Dutch HIV/STI policy for the coming years is described.
-The plan is developed by the Centre for Infectious Disease Control in close collaboration with the Ministry Health Welfare and Sport, and all other stakeholders involved in HIV and STI control ((sub-)national (non-)governmental stakeholders).
+During the reporting period 2011-2013, the overall HIV/AIDS-related policy and programmatic frameworks in the Netherlands have remained largely unaltered, notwithstanding a number of important developments.
+Basis for the HIV policy is the national policy plan STI/HIV 2012-2016 "To renew and reinforce" of December 2011.
+Goals will be under review in 2014.
+The plan was developed by the Centre for Infectious Disease Control in close collaboration with the Ministry Health Welfare and Sport, and all other stakeholders involved in HIV and STI control ((sub-)national (non-)governmental stakeholders).